isralduke/thatbook/21-ecclesiastes.md

 > <a name="12:5">12:5</a> and they are afraid of heights and the dangers in the street;
 > the almond blossoms grow white,
 > and the grasshopper drags itself along,
-> and the caper berry shrivels up—
+> and the caper berry shrivels up —
 > because man goes to his eternal home,
-> and the mourners go about in the streets—
+> and the mourners go about in the streets —
 > <a name="12:6">12:6</a> before the silver cord is removed,
 > or the golden bowl is broken,
 > or the pitcher is shattered at the well,
-> or the water wheel is broken at the cistern—
+> or the water wheel is broken at the cistern —
 > <a name="12:7">12:7</a> and the dust returns to the earth as it was,
 > and the life’s breath returns to God who gave it.